Vijaykeerthy/Face-Recognition-Attendance-System/README.md

 # Face Recognition Attendance System

 ## Description
-Software for Industry , where they can track the attendence of their employee with the help of face recognition using OpenCV library.
+ Software for Industry/Colleges , where they can track the attendance of their employee/students with the help of face recognition using Open CV library.

 ## Table of Contents
 - [Project Plan](#project-plan)